 Butterfly Milkweed (Asclepias tuberosa)

 To identify this one, look for a cluster of distinct orange flowers (or egg-yolk-yellow flowers, if you prefer), each of which has a downward-turned "skirt."
 The clusters occur on top of a symmetrical plant (which can occur in bunches).
 I included one photo where the the flowers have wilted because it shows the the stalk and leaves.

 Climbing Milkweed (Funastrum cynanchoides)

 This vine insinuates itself among other plants.
-I found it at the mouth of Embudito Canyon, at the edge of Albuquerque.
-Be warned that the SEINET plant list for Bernalillo doesn't include Funastrum, so I won't blame you if you're dubious about my ID.
+I have found it at the mouths of Embudito and Bear Canyons, at the edge of Albuquerque.
+The SEINET plant list for Bernalillo doesn't include Funastrum, so I won't blame you if you're dubious about my ID.